Featured Post

 Instructions

-3. Combine: Whisk in almonds, polenta, and baking powder.
-Add eggs one at a time, beating well.
+- Combine: Whisk in almonds, polenta, and baking powder.
+Add eggs one at a time.

-4. Bake: Fold in lemon zest and bake for 45 minutes until the edges shrink from the sides.
+- Bake: Fold in zest.
+Bake for 45 minutes until edges shrink slightly.

-5. Soak: Poke holes in the warm cake and pour over the lemon juice and icing sugar syrup.
+- Soak: Poke holes in the warm cake.
+Mix lemon juice and icing sugar, then pour slowly over the cake.

 You will notice as the cake cools that the syrup creates a slight crust on top while keeping the interior unbelievably moist.
-This is the hallmark of a truly great polenta cake—a satisfying crunch followed by a tender, almond-rich center that only gets better with a dollop of mascarpone or Greek yogurt.
+Serve with a dollop of mascarpone or Greek yogurt.

 Final Thoughts